 - If you adopt a two-stage process, ensure that the patient has enough ‘cool off’ time between appointments to have considered their options carefully

-- Tailor consent forms to the range of treatments that you offer to ensure that the relevant side effects are listed and ensure you have a separate consent form for each treatment
+- Tailor consent forms to the range of treatments that you offer to make sure that the relevant side effects are listed and have a separate consent form for each treatment

-- During the consenting process use clear language – your patient is unlikely to be medically literate.
+- During the consenting process use clear language – your patient is unlikely to be familiar with medical terminology.
 This helps to manage your patient’s expectations as well as reducing the likelihood of any misunderstanding

-- It may help to use diagrams to explain risks/benefits
+- It may help to use diagrams to explain risks and benefits

 - Ask the patient whether they have any specific concerns or questions they would like to discuss

-- Try to ensure that the patient understands what the treatment is realistically likely to achieve and whether they will require further treatment to reach their desired outcome
+- Try to make sure that the patient understands what the treatment is realistically likely to achieve and whether they will require further treatment to reach their desired outcome

 - In cases where there are a number of risks to the patient, consider breaking the consent form into clearly headed sections with a signature box after each section.
 This helps to draw the patient’s attention to each specific risk.
 While a more detailed form will take additional time to complete, it could save time and help safeguard your reputation in the future

-- Avoid consent which is directed to a particular choice – courts don’t like this
+- Avoid consent which is directed to a particular choice as courts don’t like this approach

 - Bear in mind that risk is relative from one person to the next – a risk that is insignificant to one person may matter greatly to another.
 For example, a minimal risk of impaired vision following treatment may be far more important to a fighter pilot than to an office worker; remember you are consenting the patient in front of you, not the general population